hetal393/angular-geofence/README.md

 Geofence Directive for AngularJS

-PART 1 : Allows you to draw custom areas using shapes like(circle/polygon) for geofencing called as zones.\n PART 2 : Same Zones act as boundaries inside which you can draw smaller areas.
+PART 1 : Allows you to draw custom areas using shapes like(circle/polygon) for geofencing called as zones.

+PART 2 : Same Zones act as boundaries inside which you can draw smaller areas.

 Usage